manifoldxyz/creator-core-solidity/README.md

 This enables creators to use the same underlying Manifold Creator Core contract to continue creating new and innovative NFT's and experiences.

-See our [blog post on the Manifold Creator Core](https://manifoldxyz.substack.com/p/manifold-creator) for more information.
+See our [developer documentation](https://docs.manifold.xyz/v/manifold-for-developers/manifold-creator-architecture/overview) and [blog post](https://manifoldxyz.substack.com/p/manifold-creator) for more information.

-Visit our [blog](https://manifoldxyz.substack.com/) for example applications that have been added to Manifold Creator Core contracts.
+Go [here](https://docs.manifold.xyz/v/manifold-for-developers/manifold-creator-architecture/contracts/extensions/extensions-examples) for example applications that have been added to Manifold Creator Core contracts.

 ## Overview